-23 Little Compliments You're Not Saying That Will Go a Long Way
+23 Little Compliments You're Not Saying That Go a Long Way

 Compliments are the kind of currency the world could use more of.
-In fact, a 2012 study found that getting a compliment is just as great as getting money, in terms of how your brain interprets it.
-Plus, compliments also mutually benefit those on both the receiving and giving ends.
-"Compliments can lift moods, improve engagement with tasks, enhance learning and increase persistence," Professor Nick Haslam of the University of Melbourne told HuffPost.
+In fact, a 2012 study in the journal PLOS One found that getting a compliment is just as great as getting money, in terms of how your brain interprets it.
+Plus, little compliments mutually benefit those on both the receiving and giving ends.
+"Compliments can lift moods, improve engagement with tasks, enhance learning, and increase persistence," University of Melbourne professor Nick Haslam told HuffPost.
 "Giving compliments is arguably better than receiving them, just as giving gifts or contributing to charity has benefits to the giver."

 "You're so brave to try to make a change in your life."

-"It was great how you did that specific thing so well."
+"It was great how you did that so well."

 "It's not just, 'That was great,' but rather, 'Thanks for coming in early to send that urgent email,'" she explains.
 Knowing that a specific act of theirs has been noticed and is worthy of your gratitude is sure to make the recipient feel truly valued.